 For more help and support on newborn acid reflux and GERD, visit...

 All babies are different, just keep trying until you find something that works for the both of you.
 Remember that this difficult time will not last forever.

-Other pages on “breastfeeding problems” in connection "babies reflux problems"
+Other pages on “breastfeeding problems” in connection with babies reflux problems.